MONGOLIAN LANGUAGE

 - Tianjin Foreign Studies University

-- Upper-level courses taught in Khalkha Mongolian by both Chinese and Mongolian instructors
+- Senior-year courses taught in Mongolian by Chinese and Mongolian instructors

-- Development of critical thinking, creativity, and global perspective
+- Development of critical thinking, creativity, and international perspective

-- Focus on value education, academic integrity, and national service
+- Focus on value orientation, academic standards, and a spirit of serving the nation